jeffreycwitt/hn202/docs/class-11.md

 * And especially important for our story, in 1075, the Turks occupied Jerusalem.

 {:.rquestion}
 In response to these Turkish conquests, in January of 1095, at the Council of Piacenza, and in March of 1095 (See SHMA p.
 181 and TFC, p.
-52n1-2) Byzantine Emperor Alexios appealed to Pope Urban II for a small band of mercenary knights to fight the Turks who had by this time conquered most of Asia Minor.
+52n1-2) Byzantine Emperor Alexius appealed to Pope Urban II for a small band of mercenary knights to fight the Turks who had by this time conquered most of Asia Minor.

 {:.question}
 Quick review: How does this show a dramatic difference between the Popes of the Carolingian era and the Popes of the 11th century?